mnhomelab/Saving-Bot/README.md

 **Summary view** is divided into three clear sections matching your Excel structure:

-🏦 **Bank** shows your income, expenses (bank transactions only, petty cash excluded), and net.
+🏦 **Bank** shows your income, expenses (bank transactions only — petty cash excluded), and net for the month.

 💵 **Petty Cash** shows your allocated cash, how much has been spent from it, and how much remains in hand.

-⚖️ **Balance** shows your running bank balance (starting balance + cumulative net) and total savings including petty cash on hand.
+⚖️ **Balance** shows your running bank balance (starting balance + cumulative net across all previous months) and total savings including petty cash on hand.

-All balances are **computed fresh** from raw cell data — not from Excel's stale formula cache.
+All balances are **computed fresh** from raw cell data — not from Excel's stale formula cache, so they're always accurate.

 </td>
 </tr>